 The University may accept a remainder interest in a personal residence, farm, or vacation property subject to the provisions above.
 The donor or other occupants may continue to occupy the property for the duration of the stated life.
 On the death of the donor, the University may use the property or convert it to cash at its absolute discretion.

 The University will accept bequests.
-The University asks donors wishing to leave a bequest to execute an appropriate Codicil or include in their Will the suggested wording available online in the Development section of www.dundee.ac.uk.
-The University is also keen that such donors complete and return a pledge form so that it can keep accurate records of those who have made a provision in their Will or Codicil and such pledge form should be kept updated from time to time (e.g. if the size and/or conditions attaching to the bequest change).
+The University asks donors wishing to leave a bequest to execute an appropriate Codicil or include appropriate wording in their Will.
+DARO Staff can provide information as required by the donor or their legal representatives.
+The University is also keen that who those make bequests complete and return a pledge form so that it can keep accurate records of those who have made a provision in their Will or Codicil and said pledge form should be updated when necessary (e.g. if the size and/or conditions of the bequest change).
 DARO staff can also record the donors wishes for the bequest and ensure the purpose will fit with the University’s policies.

 The acceptance of any other gifts not listed above will be considered on a case by case basis.